meraki-analytics/orianna/README.md

 ## Questions/Contributions
 Feel free to send pull requests or to contact me via github or email (robrua@alumni.cmu.edu).

+## Bugs
+There's probably typos or some data missing somewhere in the project.
+Let me know about any of them you run into.

 ## Disclaimer
 This product is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.